 Creating Local Economic Opportunity

-Union Pacific owns and operates more than 32,000 track miles in 23 states across the western two-thirds of the United States.
-We create economic opportunities for local communities through direct employment with Union Pacific, as well as prosperity created by local employee spending.
+Union Pacific owns and operates more than 32,000 track miles in 23 states across the western two-thirds of the U.S. We create economic opportunities for local communities through direct employment with Union Pacific, as well as prosperity created by local employee spending.
 Our capital investments create additional jobs and business opportunities through our supply chain.
-The following chart shows Union Pacifics economic impact in the 23 states where we operate.
-In the following pages, we explore other local economic opportunities Union Pacific supports.
+The following chart shows Union Pacific’s economic impact in the states where we operate.

 Enabling Innovation and Sustainability

-The rail infrastructure Union Pacific maintains and operates enables innovation.
-By helping businesses source new types of raw material and forming new partnerships, our network supports the transition toward a more sustainable economy.
+The rail infrastructure Union Pacific maintains and operates enables growth and innovation.
+By helping businesses form new partnerships, provide cost-competitive solutions and source new types of raw materials, our network supports the transition toward a more sustainable economy.

 Generating Opportunity through our Supply Chain

-Each year, Union Pacific spends billions of dollars across our network of more than 70,000 suppliers.
-Our supply chain includes businesses in every one of the 23 states in which we operate, and this spending represents a significant portion of the economic impact our business generates.
+Each year, Union Pacific spends billions of dollars across our network of more than 8,000 suppliers who support our operations with fuel, engineering services, construction materials and more in every one of the 23 states in which we operate.
+This spending represents a significant portion of the economic impact our business generates.